Brad Stewart: Society Red

 In June 2008, Stewart made the decision to join the rock/grunge/alternative band Society Red, which features another former member of Burn Season, vocalist Damien Starkey.
 At this time, he also parted ways with Amaru.

 Fuel

 In March 2010, it was announced that Stewart has replaced Jeff Abercrombie in the Fuel revival band Re-Fueled.
 In April 2010, it was officially announced that Re-Fueled lineup would be using the name of Fuel and going on a world tour starting in April 2010.

-In 2019, it was announced that Stewart is currently a licensed real estate agent at SVR Realty, when he is not on the road performing.

 Songwriting

 Stewart co-wrote Puddle of Mudd's hit "Control", and also contributed to a selection of Shinedown's material, namely "I Dare You".